 - Movie marathon: If you’re planning a virtual New Year’s event, try a movie marathon in which attendees watch along with one another from the comfort of their homes.

 - James Bond/007 theme: Plan a black-tie affair with a dash of intrigue.
-Encourage guests to give their best impression of James Bond himself, an infamous Bond villain, or a mysterious Bond girl.
+Encourage guests to give their best impression of James Bond, an infamous Bond villain, or a mysterious Bond girl.
 Serve vodka martinis that are shaken, not stirred.

-- Old Hollywood: Another glamorous New Year’s Eve party theme, Old Hollywood gives attendees the opportunity to dress like the original stars of the silver screen.
+- Old Hollywood: Another glamorous New Year’s Eve party theme, Old Hollywood allows attendees to dress like the original stars of the silver screen.
 Serve on-theme cocktails and hors d’oeuvres, and play music from classic Hollywood movies.

-- Roaring Twenties: Since we’re now living in the 2020s, throw it back to the 1920s with a party that brings to mind flappers and The Great Gatsby.
+- Roaring Twenties: Throw it back to the 1920s with a party that brings to mind flappers and The Great Gatsby.
 Guests can dance to jazz and rock flapper fashions.

-- Wellness/Self-care: If your attendees are partied out after the holidays, plan a wellness event that focuses on pampering and self-care.
-Offer treatments like massages, facials, and manicures and pedicures to help your guests relax and prepare themselves for a new year.
+- Wellness/Self-care: If your attendees are partied out after the holidays, plan a wellness event focusing on pampering and self-care.
+Offer treatments like massages, facials, manicures, and pedicures to help your guests relax and prepare themselves for a new year.

-- Winter Wonderland: It’s pretty cold in lots of places on New Year’s Eve, so embrace the weather with a winter wonderland party.
+- Winter Wonderland: It’s pretty cold in many places on New Year’s Eve, so embrace the weather with a winter wonderland party.

 - Champagne tasting: Champagne is the traditional New Year’s Eve drink, so why not plan a Champagne tasting event for bubbly enthusiasts?

-- Decades party: Celebrate one decade, or all of them, at your decades party by asking your guests to dress in styles from a decade of your choice — or theirs.
+- Decades party: Celebrate one decade, or all of them, by asking your guests to dress in styles from a particular decade.

 - Masquerade: For a masquerade party, guests wear elaborately decorated disguises, bringing an element of mystery to the event and adding to the fun.